elephantscale/es-training-new/secure-coding/slides/JavaScript-Security.md

    `SELECT address FROM users WHERE id = 1 UNION SELECT "<h1>hello world</h1>" INTO OUTFILE "/home/website/public_html"`
 ```

-It works with right permission
+It works with the right permission

+---

 ## Solution